If you don’t see your question here, post it on Piazza or come to office hours! See the links in the navigation bar for both of those options.

 For this problem, you will again want to start by creating a new

-you will go through every pixel in the original image, and decide
+go through every pixel in the original image, and decide where to

-where to copy it into the new image.
-When we flip an image
+copy it into the new image.
+When we flip an image left to right,

-Before you try to write code for this, it may help to draw a table
+Before you try to write code for this, it may help to create a table

 that maps where pixels go in the flipped image based on their